-Tiffany Trump And Marla Maples Sizzle In Bikini As President Trump’s White House Implodes
+Tiffany Trump And Marla Maples Sizzle In Bikinis As President Trump’s White House Implodes

 — JH Interiors (@JHinteriorsUK) July 21, 2017

-Meanwhile, Marla Maples, the president’s second wife (1993-1999), beamed in the sunshine as she enjoyed her time on Ponza Island with Tiffany Trump.
-Marla is seen in one snap wearing an army green bikini while talking casually to friends aboard a boat on Thursday.
+Meanwhile, Marla Maples, the president’s second wife, beamed in the sunshine as she enjoyed her time on Ponza Island with Tiffany Trump.
+Marla is seen in one snap wearing an army-green bikini while talking casually to friends aboard a boat on Thursday.

 Bikini-clad Marla Maples and Tiffany Trump soak up the sun in Italy https://t.co/uSm6xRa7hm pic.twitter.com/GhhKGZZTAo